jmuehlig/perf-cpp/docs/counters.md

     migrations

-## Adding hardware-specific performance counters
+## Adding Hardware-specific Performance Counters
 All counters, their names and configurations, are stored within the `perf::CounterDefinition`.
 This class is passed to all event counter instances as a reference – consequentially, the instance **must be alive throughout the entire monitoring phase**.